I-am-Erk/CDDA-Tilesets/.github/pull_request_template.md

 <!-- HOW TO USE: Under each "#### Heading" below, enter information relevant to your pull request.
-Leave the headings unless they don't apply to your PR, and remove the comment blocks (surrounded with <!–– and ––>) when you are done.
+Leave the headings unless they don't apply to your PR.
 -->

 #### Summary